-41. In sum, without robust global measures by the international community, the vulnerability of SIDS cannot be effectively addressed.
+41. In sum, without robust global measures by the international community, the vulnerability of small island developing States cannot be effectively addressed.
 Increasing resilience and reducing exposure will not be sufficient and may not be effective in reducing vulnerabilities if the sources of shocks are not tackled as well.
-These response measures must be seen in the overall context of sustainable development as well as the development needs of all developing countries in order to ensure coherence of the global support system.
+These response measures must be seen in the overall context of sustainable development as well as the development needs of all developing countries in order to ensure the coherence of the global support system.

-D. Implications of SIDS heterogeneity
+D. Implications of the heterogeneity of small island developing States

-42. A wide range of appropriate indicators reveals that SIDS are indeed on average more vulnerable than other developing countries, whereas the higher per capita income and higher human capital make SIDS more resilient to shocks in general.
-However, looking at averages masks important heterogeneity among SIDS and non-SIDS.
-There exist highly vulnerable non-SIDS as well as only moderately vulnerable SIDS.
+- 42. A wide range of appropriate indicators reveals that small island developing States are indeed, on average, more vulnerable than other developing countries, whereas the higher per capita income and higher human capital make them more resilient to shocks in general.
+However, looking at averages masks the important heterogeneity among small island developing States and non-small island developing States.
+There are highly vulnerable non-small island developing States as well as only moderately vulnerable small island developing States.
 Moreover, vulnerability rankings vary across indicators.
-Overall, heterogeneity of SIDS is smaller within regional groupings such as Caribbean or the Pacific Islands, whereas there is more regional diversity among SIDS within the Atlantic, Indian Ocean and South China Sea (AIMS) region.
-At the same time, even within-region heterogeneity is substantial and in some areas there is noticeable similarity across regions.

-43. The heterogeneity of SIDS has implications for the optimal design and access to response measures, if these are to be effective and efficient.
-The creation of a SIDS category based on appropriate criteria measuring the specific vulnerabilities is an option that warrants further consideration by the Council, which should include differentiating the support to SIDS according to the kind of specific vulnerabilities they face.
-A differentiated approach to international support could also de-politicize some of the controversies surrounding the creation and composition of a formal SIDS category.
+Overall, the heterogeneity of small island developing States is smaller within regional groupings such as the Caribbean or the Pacific Islands, whereas there is more regional diversity among these in the Atlantic, Indian Ocean and South China Sea region.
+At the same time, even intraregional heterogeneity is substantial and, in some areas, there is noticeable similarity across regions. - 43.
+The heterogeneity of small island developing States has implications for the optimal design of and access to response measures, if these are to be effective and efficient.
+The creation of a small island developing States category based on appropriate criteria measuring specific vulnerabilities is an option that warrants further consideration by the Council, which should include differentiating the support to small island developing States according to the kind of specific vulnerabilities they face.
+A differentiated approach to international support could also depoliticize some of the controversies surrounding the creation and composition of a formal small island developing States category.